datavorous/comandi/README.md

    ```bash
    python main.py
    ```

-## How It Works 🛠️

-COMANDI operates in an interactive session where the user inputs either a command-line request or a programming question.
-The program processes this input through the following steps:

-1. **Loading the Prompt Template:**
-   The program reads a prompt template from a `prompt.json` file.
-This template guides the AI in formulating responses.
-2. **User Input Processing:**
-   The user is prompted to enter a request.
-The input is then passed to the `MetaAI` API using the [meta-ai-api](https://github.com/Strvm/meta-ai-api) library, which generates a response based on the prompt template.
-3. **Response Parsing:**
-   The AI response is parsed into different components, including commands, descriptions, hints, and examples.
-These are then presented to the user in a structured and visually appealing manner.
-4. **Command Execution (Optional):**
-   If the AI response includes a command, the user is given the option to execute it directly from the interface.
-The output is displayed in real-time.

 ## Usage 🚀

 COMANDI offers a range of functionalities to assist with command-line operations, programming hints, and file analysis.
 Below is a step-by-step guide to using these capabilities: